wushilin/kafka-message-scheduler/README.md

 # Features
 ## Exactly once capable.
 (You have to configure EOS)
-This is based on your configuration in stream.properties below
+This is based on your configuration in stream.properties below.

+If you configured your EOS, then you must configure the consumer of copied topic to use `read_comitted` isolation level.

 ## High throughput: Throughput up to 500K messages per thread per 5 seconds
 If this is not enough, please add more threads and partitions.